 Travels from Ontario, Canada

-Kang Lee's speaking fee falls within range: Contact for fee schedule
+Kang Lee's speaking fee falls

 With more than 100 influential papers on the topic, Dr. Kang Lee is a world leading authority on children’s cognitive development and lying.
 His discoveries and developments have contributed to reforms in Canadian law concerning the obtainment of evidence from children.
 Since 2005 prior to testifying, child witnesses under 14 years of age in all criminal cases must undergo a procedure that is based on the work by his team.